 My mother, brother and I flew out to Dublin to meet an Irishman who seemed to be one of mum’s big loves.
 This would have been in 1968, I believe.
 Bizarrely, as we touched down, two of the tyres of the aircraft burst and though it was nothing too serious, the plane had to be evacuated.
 I think mum was already a little shaken when we checked in and bedded down for the night in the Dublin old-time guest house.

 The next day with us kids in tow, mum went to a house and rang the doorbell.
 An unremarkable man of medium height with shoulder length hair answered the door.
-He was clad in a Lebanese velvet kaftan, not unlike one of mum’s, and inside the house behind the doorway in which he stood the voices of a number of young and seemingly happy ladies could clearly be heard.
+He was clad in a Lebanese velvet kaftan, not unlike one of mum’s, and inside the house behind the doorway in which he stood, the voices of a number of young and seemingly happy ladies could clearly be heard.
 Occasionally one of the ladies would flitter across the room behind the Irishman, in and out of our view, as mum and this man exchanged heated words, but he wouldn’t let us in.
 Afterwards, obviously somewhat bereft, mum took us to the cinema where we watched the then just released film, ‘Butch Cassidy and The Sundance Kid’.
-I held her hand throughout, or she held mine, although mesmerised by the actors, music and story, with its odd love-triangle at the heart of the film.

 Third Memory – Boy in The Picture